txjmp/decimal4/API.md

 Multiply(x Decimal4)
 * returns *this* * x, rounded to 4 places

+M(x Decimal4)
+* a fast version of Multiply
+* no rounding (result truncated after 4th decimal), no check for overflow

 MultiplyBig(x Decimal4)
 * returns *this* * x, rounded to 4 places